 If you’re like most people who struggle with their weight, you’ve been on a half dozen or more diets in the past several years.
 Oh, you lost weight on each diet, sometimes a lot of weight.
 But you were hungry, irritable, and just plain miserable the entire time you were on the diet.
-Though you reduce your calorie intake by 500 calories per day — which should have guaranteed you a loss of 1 pound per week, according to the calorie-deficit theory of weight loss — you were lucky to lose a half a pound.
-Some weeks, you didn’t lose anything or worse….you even gained a couple of pounds.
+Though you reduce your calorie intake by 500 calories per day — which should have guaranteed you a loss of 1 pound per week, according to the calorie-deficit theory of weight loss — you were lucky to lose half a pound.
+Some weeks, you didn’t lose anything, or worse….you even gained a couple of pounds.

 After a few months of such misery and disappointment, you went off the diet and started eating “normal” meals again.
 And what happened?
 That’s right.
 You started gaining the weight back fairly quickly.
 In just a few months, you had gained all the weight back plus an additional few pounds.
 You were worse off than before you started the diet.
 In fact, it would have been better if you had never gone on that starvation diet in the first place.
-That’s because starvation dieting, itself, leads to yo-yo dieting.
+That’s because starvation dieting itself leads to yo-yo dieting.

-The Setpoint Diet is the best way to end yo-yo dieting because it addresses the underlying cause of weight gain — which has nothing to do with the quantity of calories you consume!
+The Setpoint Diet is the best way to end yo-yo dieting because it addresses the underlying cause of weight gain — which has nothing to do with the number of calories you consume!
 Rather, it has everything to do with your setpoint weight.

 You see, your body is a finely tuned biological machine that regulates your weight the same way it regulates your blood glucose levels, your body temperature, your blood pressure, and so much more.
 This is how it regulates your weight: your brain, digestive system, and hormones talk to each other through a variety of feedback loops to synchronize the activities that automatically maintain body fat at a specific level (setpoint weight).

 It works similarly to the thermostat in your home.
-For instance, the thermostat “tells” your heating or air conditioning system not only what the temperature inside your home is, but also what it should be.
+For instance, the thermostat “tells” your heating or air conditioning system not only what the temperature inside your home is but also what it should be.
 It instructs the HVAC system to make the temperature whatever it “thinks” it should be at.
 Similarly, your setpoint stimulates or suppresses your appetite and raises or lowers your metabolism in response to how much fat it “thinks” you should store.

 Just as the HVAC’s job is to obey, without question, the instructions of the thermostat, your body obeys the instructions of your setpoint.
 This is why starvation dieting will never bring permanent weight-loss results and why it leads to yo-yo dieting.